Understanding the Impact of CRPS Life Expectancy

 Latest Treatments for CRPS

-Hyperbaric Oxygen Therapy for CRPS
+Hyperbaric Oxygen Therapy (HBOT) for CRPS

 Hyperbaric Oxygen Therapy (HBOT) is a treatment that involves breathing pure oxygen in a pressurized chamber.
 This treatment has been used for decades to treat various medical conditions, including CRPS.
 HBOT works by increasing the amount of oxygen in the blood, which can help reduce inflammation and promote healing.